apace100/origins-docs/docs/entity_conditions/air.md

 [Entity Condition](../entity_conditions.md).

-Checks how much breath / air / bubble the player has at the moment.
-For each bubble, there are 30 ticks, making the max value of the breath / air / bubble bar 300 ticks.
-(15 seconds)
+Checks how much breath / air / bubble the entity has at the moment.

+!!! note

+    Players (and most mobs) have a max value of 300 ticks, whilst dolphins have a max value of 4800 ticks.
+Axolotls, on the other hand, have a max value of 6000 ticks.

+    In other to get the value of a single bubble, you can divide the max value by 10. (`max / 10 = value`)

 Type ID: `origins:air`